tab1shh/Location-Search/README.md

 This project allows users to search for locations and view them on a map.
 It utilizes the Nominatim API for searching places and Leaflet for rendering maps.

+## Live Demo
+Check out the live version of the project [here](https://location-search-five.vercel.app/)

 ## Features

 1. Search for locations by name